 Though the material itself is durable and scratch-resistant, it doesn't offer all that much protection to the phone.
 The edge of the case rises only a tiny bit above the phone's screen, which doesn't inspire too much confidence in terms of protecting the screen from cracking upon impact.

 It can be hard to find a case that balances protection and sleekness.
-Often times, the most protective cases are bulky and obnoxious.
-The CASEKOO Defender toes the line perfectly, providing protection to the phone inside without adding excess bulk.
-When it comes to aesthetics, it's basic, and comes at an affordable price.
+Oftentimes, the most protective cases are bulky and obnoxious.
+The CASEKOO Defender toes the line perfectly, protecting the phone inside without adding excess bulk.
+When it comes to aesthetics, it's basic and comes at an affordable price.
 It was also easy to remove and replace.

 Since it's durable and protective, the CASEKOO lacks the flexibility that most of the other clear options tote.
 This doesn't matter too much once the case is on, but it definitely inhibits movement when trying to get a phone into it.